 1 large egg

-Stir the beef broth, soy sauce, oyster sauce, fish sauce, brown sugar, and white sugar together in a bowl.
-Set aside.
+Stir the sauce ingredients (beef broth, soy sauce, oyster sauce, fish sauce, brown sugar, and sugar) together in a bowl.
+Set aside for now.

-Heat a large skillet over high heat.
-Drizzle in a tbsp of vegetable oil and add in ground beef.
+Heat a wok or large skillet over high heat.
+Drizzle in 1 tablespoon of oil and add in the ground beef.
 Break it up and stir fry it until just browned.
 Transfer the beef to a plate and set aside for now.
-Dispose of any juices in the skillet.
+Dispose of any juices in the wok.

-Add another tbsp of oil to the pan.
-Add in the shallots, garlic, and chili, stir frying until the shallots have caramelized.
+Add another tablespoon of oil to your wok.
+Add in the shallots, garlic, and chilis, stir frying until the shallots have caramelized.

-Return the beef to the skillet along with a tablespoon of the prepared sauce.
+Return the beef to the wok along with 1 tablespoon of the prepared sauce.
 Stir fry for about a minute while the sauce caramelizes.

 Add in the rest of the sauce, stir frying until the sauce has cooked up into a shiny glaze on the meat.

-Remove the skillet from heat.
+Remove the wok from heat.
 Tear Thai basil leaves and stir them into the beef until wilted.

-Serve on a bed of rice topped with a Thai-style fried egg, with lime wedges and Thai sauce.
+Serve on a bed of rice topped with a Thai-style fried egg, traditional Thai sauce, and lime wedge

 Thai-Style Fried Egg:

-Heat 1 tbsp oil in a small pan.
-When oil is very hot and smoke wisps just begin to form, crack in an egg without breaking the yolk.
-The egg will bubble aggressively.
+Heat 1 tablespoon of oil in a small pan.
+When the oil is very hot and you are just starting to see the very first wisps of smoke, crack in an egg being careful to not break the yolk.
+It will start bubbling aggressively.
 Allow it to cook until the bottom has just set.